Skip to main content

 Picking Up After Your Dog

 Many states, counties, and cities have clean-up laws that pertain to pet owners.
 Although some of those laws exempt guide dogs, we hope that our alumni are responsible dog handlers and pick up after their dogs in public places.
-Once your dog is relaxed with leash relieving and on a good schedule, we will explain how to pick up after your dog.
+Instructional staff will explain how to pick up after your dog.

 Unscheduled Relieving

 When first leash relieving in class, it is normal for some dogs to refuse to relieve during the scheduled time.
 Therefore, they may need to relieve between the scheduled relief times.
 If your dog is uneasy, pants heavily, whines or seems to want to go out, it is a good indication that he needs to relieve.
 If this happens during the day, immediately take your dog on leash to the relieving area.
-Walk straight to the curb from the door and step into the street.
-If the matter appears more urgent or if it is in the middle of the night, you may use your outside run with the dog on leash (be sure to inform the instructor staff that the outside run was used for this purpose).
-A dog that really needs to relieve, will do so quickly.
+A dog that really needs to be relieved will do so quickly.
 Keep your dog moving and do not talk or play with the dog.
 Remain businesslike.
 You don’t want your dog to think that 3:00 in the morning is a good time to be up.

 Accidents